-In exchange for Mashburn, the Mavericks' 1993 first-round draft pick, Dallas got forward Kurt Thomas, reserve guard Sasha Danilovic and reserve forward Martin Muursepp.
+In exchange for Mashburn, the Mavs’ 1993 first-round draft pick, Dallas got forward Kurt Thomas and reserves Sasha Danilovic and Martin Muursepp.

-Despite Miami's success this season, coach Pat Riley had been looking for a strong, powerful forward.
+Despite Miami’s success, Riley had been looking for a strong, powerful forward.
 Only the defending champion Chicago Bulls (43-6) have a better record than the Heat (38-12), who have won eight straight.

 But Riley has been eager to improve the Heat’s play against the top NBA teams.
 All the team’s losses in January were to playoff-bound teams _ Utah, Seattle, the Los Angeles Lakers, Orlando and New York.

-Riley thrives on shaking up his team with midseason deals.
-He traded five players at last year's trading deadline.
+Riley is known for shaking up his team with midseason deals.
+He traded five players at last year’s trading deadline.

-New Mavericks general manager Don Nelson is showing the same tendency, at least for now as he tries to shake some life into a team left dispirited by a 16-30 record and mounting team dissension.
+New Mavericks general manager Don Nelson is showing the same tendency as he tries to shake some life into a team left dispirited by a 16-30 record and mounting team dissension.

 ``This is a chance to get three darn good players and change the team,″ Nelson said. ``I think change is good for teams and players; I think it’s time that this one changes some.″

-The unhappy Mashburn, averaging 10.7 points per game, has been rumored to be on the trading block for much of the season but it was thought that plan would be shelved until after the season.
+The unhappy Mashburn has been rumored to be on the trading block for much of the season but it was thought that plan would be shelved until after the season.